 If we assess that a person is unable to consent to how their information is processed, personal data may be processed if we have another lawful basis for doing so.
 This is likely to be in their 'legitimate interests' to do so. dasl will make a best interest decision regarding the processing of this data paying due regard to the principles laid out in Chapter 16 of the Mental Capacity Act 2005.
 We will document and be able to demonstrate how we have come to this decision.

 We will clearly explain to you the services we provide as part of a formal partnership with other organisations and where these other organisations will have access to your data.
 These are known as ‘third party controllers’ under the GDPR.

 dasl’s services which are currently provided in conjunction with other organisations are:

 - Connect Lambeth (currently relating to dasl’s Advocacy and service).
 We have an information sharing agreement in place for our Connect Lambeth services, which is available on request.

 dasl has robust data recording systems in place.
 All paper records are kept securely at dasl offices in locked cabinets.
 Records stored electronically, including databases, are password protected and passwords are regularly changed to ensure maximum security.

-The current databases that dasl use are: AIMS, Charity Log and Upshot.
+The current databases that dasl use are: AIMS, Charity Log, CLEAR2 and Upshot.
 AIMS is provided by LASA and managed by dasl’s IT support company, Oaklands, both of whom may be given temporary access to personal data in order to carry out technical support.

-Age UK Lambeth is the data controllers for Charity Log, used by Advocacy and Community Development services.
+Age UK Lambeth is the data controllers for Charity Log, used by the Advocacy service.
 Dizions – the company that owns the data processing system — may be given temporary access to personal data in order to carry out technical support to dasl or Age UK Lambeth.